 The soundbar is compatible with Google Cast and can become a multi-room system.
-It’s very easy to set up and can be controlled with a universal TV remote.
+It’s very easy to set up and can be controlled with a universal TV remote control.

 5. Sony HT 200F Soundbar

 This Sony soundbar brings the theater home with you.
-The HT200F is a 2.1 channel soundbar with a built-in subwoofer.
+Just like HTCT180, the HT200F is a 2.1 Channel soundbar with a built-in subwoofer.
 The mini soundbar has a compact profile that fits well with a smaller TV and won’t obstruct the screen.

 The HT200F also features Voice Enhancement, a form of Clear Voice that will improve speech heard on the screen.
 It’s an excellent feature for hushed conversations and can elevate conversations when used as a computer soundbar for meetings.

-The Sony soundbar is also easy to hook up with Bluetooth connection for external devices and HDMI ARC to your TV.
+The Sony soundbar is also easy to hook up with Bluetooth connectivity for external smart home devices and HDMI ARC or USB to your TV.

 Soundbar for Small Room Buyer’s Guide

-You might be a little nervous about looking for the best soundbar for a small room.
+You might be a little nervous about looking for the best soundbar for small rooms.
 Other than the size, what other features will guarantee expansive sound even from a smaller soundbar?
 Our experts have a detailed guide that will help you out.

 Soundbar Size that’s Great for a Small Room

-To produce room-filling sound for any room size, you would want powerful sound bars with multi-directional drivers.
+To produce room-filling great sound for any room size, you would want powerful sound bars with multi-directional drivers.
 A big soundbar is not necessary to achieve this.
-Soundbars anywhere between 20-30 inches would suit a small room setup, but the size also depends on your TV screen.
+Soundbars anywhere between 20-30 inches, the 23-inch Yamaha SR-C20A, for instance, would suit a small living room setup, but the size also depends on your TV screen.

 Our experts advise going for soundbar sizes as close to the screen length as possible, with a few inches, give or take.
-You generally won’t have a very large screen in a small room, so it will be easy to find a sound bar that fits.
+You generally won’t have a very large screen in a small room, so it will be easy to find a sound bar that fits and is wall mountable.

 A smaller sound bar also has a slim profile that makes it lighter than larger sized ones.
 This will make wall-mounting and finding the perfect placement easier.
 In a small room, it’s important to save space and to have a clean setup free of unsightly wires – especially if you plan on building on the system.

-All soundbars on the market come with many forms of connection.
-The more connection methods your sound bar has, the more devices it’s compatible with.
-The connection you choose to use must be available on your TV as well.
+All soundbars on the market come with many forms of connection and are easy to use.
+The more connection methods your sound bar has, the more smart home devices it’s compatible with.
+The connection you choose to use must be available on your Fire TV as well.

-If possible, our experts always suggest opting for an HDMI connection.
-It’s the best choice for high quality content and sound.
-It is in fact the best method to process 4K, 8K and Blu-Ray content.
+If possible, our experts always suggest opting for an HDMI ARC connectivity.
+It’s an excellent choice for high quality content and sound.
+HDMI is in fact good at processing 4K, 8K and Blu-Ray content.
 It’s also the most reliable as it is easy to set up and offers virtually no delays or distortion.

-The next best soundbar setup option would be digital optical or digital auxiliary cables.
-They still support digital content, but not up to the standard of HDMI.
+The next best soundbar setup option would be digital optical inputs or digital auxiliary cables.
+Soundbars with optical digital inputs like the Bose Solo 15 Series II still support digital content, but not up to the standard of HDMI.
 They are compatible with 4K but HDMI is still needed for anything higher in quality than that.

 These features allow you to enjoy your favorite content with enhanced sound from any device.
 Just make sure that both devices have Bluetooth pairing and a strong connection.
 In general, our experts say not to place the two devices more than 30 feet apart.

-A sound bar for small spaces still has to meet sound quality standards.
+A sound bar for small spaces still has to meet room filling sound quality standards.
 The power output and drivers need to be at least 20W each.
-This will provide enough power for the sound bar to propel high quality audio around the area.
+This will provide enough power for the sound bar to propel high quality TV audio around the area.

 Upward firing speakers or multi-directional drivers are also imperative when it comes to driving the sound.
 Speakers positioned upward or in different directions can take advantage of your living space walls and ceiling to bounce sound off of and create surrounding audio.

 Even a small soundbar can feature a sub.
 A wireless subwoofer is less preferable for a small area because it can be quite large and take up a lot of space.
-A way for the best soundbar to save space would be with built-in subwoofers.
+A way for a high quality soundbar to save space would be with built-in subwoofers.